C-K-Robotics/LV101-assignment-3/README.md

 - $r(t)$ is the setpoint (reference) signal.
 - $y(t)$ is the sensor value.

-Here, we introduce new concepts: Rise time, Overshoot.
+Here, we introduce new concepts: Rise time, Overshoot, Settling time.
 Sometimes, we use them as conditions for us to design controller.
-There's also other similar concepts that we won't cover here, such as Settling time, Damping coeff (2nd order system), Natural Frequency (2nd order system).
+There's also other similar concepts that we won't cover here, such as, Damping coeff (2nd order system), Natural Frequency (2nd order system).

 Please tune the PID controller you designed in the exercise #1 to make the closed-loop system generate an output signal that satisfies:
-- Overshoot must be lower than 30%.
+1. Overshoot must be lower than $30\%$.
-- Rise time must be less than 0.25 sec.
+2. Rise time must be less than $0.25$ $sec$.
+3. Settling time must be less than $1.0$ $sec$ with a tolerance of $\plusmn0.5$ $deg$

 ### Rise Time
 As the graph shown above, the rise time stands for how much time the output signal spends to reach the reference for the first time.